 For 30 years, the What Hi-Fi?
 Awards have been the ‘Oscars’ of the hi-fi and home cinema industry, with a Product of the Year and Best Buys at a series of price points in every product category.
 The Awards results are announced online and in print every October immediately after a prestigious Awards ceremony in London.

 How we test

-We've invested almost a million pounds in our state-of-the-art testing facilities, where our world-renowned reviewers put more kit through its paces than any other magazine.
+We’ve invested a six-figure sum in our state-of-the-art testing facilities, where our world-renowned reviewers put more kit through its paces than any other magazine.
 We can, and do, handle anything from the smallest MP3 player to the largest home cinema system.

 We’re the only magazine in the UK to have a dedicated team of in-house reviewers, all working in the same suite of acoustically treated listening rooms.
 We don’t use freelancers, so we have complete control over how products are tested and the environment in which they are tested.